 Individual projects for biomedical engineering undergraduate students, such as laboratory study, engineering design projects, analysis and simulation of an engineering system, computer software development, research.

 Students develop an awareness of design with emphasis on biomedical applications; principles and tools of user-centered design; basics of intellectual property (IP); skills for use in senior design and beyond.
 Requirements: junior standing.

 Introduction to biomolecular modeling and computer simulation techniques; biomolecular structure and molecular driving forces; principles of structural optimization and conformational sampling; applications to biomolecular phenotypes; scripting and molecular visualization in PyMol, setting up and running molecular dynamics simulations using VMD and NAMD, performing refinement of X-ray diffraction data sets using Phenix, and executing Poisson-Boltzmann electrostatic calculations using APBS.
 Prerequisites: (MATH:1560 or MATH:1860) and CHEM:1120.
 Recommendations: BIOC:3110 or BIOC:3120.
 Same as BIOC:4310.

 Individual or group work on a creative design project involving current problems in biomedical engineering; interdisciplinary projects involving biomedical engineering and health sciences faculty members; first semester of a year-long senior capstone design project.
-Prerequisites: BIOS:4120 or STAT:3510.
+Prerequisites: (BIOS:4120 or STAT:3510) and BME:4010.
 Requirements: senior standing.